mayasaffron/Kaur-Health/README.md

 Also, you need to create account in the following services if you don't own yet:
 - Stripe, AWS (S3 bucket), Gmail

-1. In the IDE you are using, copy and paste the following commane into the terminal to clone this repository.
+1. In the IDE you are using, copy and paste the following command into the terminal to clone this repository.
     `git clone `
 (the other ways to clone a repository are written in this [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
 2. Set up environment variable in your selected IDE, or you can create `.env` file in your root directory and add `.env` to `.gitignore` file, and add the followings to the `.env` file.